October 2

 Saltville Repels Union Attack: Confederate Atrocity Follows

 Union forces attacked the Confederate salt works at Saltville, Virginia, seeking to destroy a resource critical to preserving food for Southern armies.
-Confederate defenders repelled the assault and subsequently massacred wounded Black Union soldiers, an atrocity that intensified Northern resolve and deepened the war's racial dimensions.
+Confederate defenders repelled the assault after fierce fighting, but the battle's most lasting consequence came afterward: Confederate soldiers returned to the field and murdered wounded Black Union soldiers from the 5th United States Colored Cavalry.
+The Saltville massacre intensified Northern resolve and deepened the war's racial dimensions, though no one was held accountable for the atrocity.

 The Papal States voted 133,681 to 1,507 to join Italy.